Donalio Melachio Douanla

-Donalio Melachio Douanla (born 24 September 1997) is a Cameroonian professional footballer who plays as a defender for Djiboutian club Arta/Solar7.
+Donalio Melachio Douanla (born 24 September 1997) is a Cameroonian professional footballer who plays as a defender.

 Career

 Douanla began in Petrocub Hîncești's senior squad in the 2016–17 season, making three appearances as the Moldovan National Division club placed sixth; with his first match coming against eventual champions Sheriff Tiraspol on 3 May 2017.
 He subsequently featured a further thirteen times in the following campaign of 2017.
 His first Petrocub goal arrived on 31 October 2018 during a win over Milsami Orhei in the Moldovan Cup, a competition he and the club would go on to win in 2020.